raywood1/RWs_Latest_Blogger/_posts/2010-06-13-ubuntu_10_04____rsync__failed_to_set_permissions_on__folder___operation_not_permitted__--_and_beyond_compare.md

 ---
 layout: post
-title: "Ubuntu 10.04:  "rsync: failed to set permissions on [folder]: Operation not permitted" -- and Beyond Compare"
+title: "Ubuntu 10.04:  'rsync: failed to set permissions on [folder]: Operation not permitted' -- and Beyond Compare"
 date: 2010-06-13
 ---